Camille Rivera sits by a window with a city building in the background.

 Prior to joining New Deal, Camille held political and legislative leadership roles at the Retail, Wholesale, and Department Store Union (RWDSU) and SEIU.
 As RWDSU’s National Political and Legislative Director, Camille oversaw the union’s political, legislative, and electoral work, leading campaigns to ensure retail owners provided fair and stable work hours to employees.
 During her tenure at RWDSU, Camille worked with other labor unions to pass a precedent-setting increase for airport catering workers and worked with the New York State legislature to pass historic legislation that eliminated tipped wages for car wash workers and increased their pay to $15 an hour.
 She served as the face of RWDSU political leadership at national tables, including the AFL-CIO, and coordinated the union member political work & electoral campaigns through much of the South, including Stacey Abrams’ first run for Governor, U.S. Sen. Doug Jones’ campaign in Alabama, and Chokwe Antar Lumumba’s run for Mayor of Jackson, Mississippi, where RWDSU represents distribution centers and factories.
 When New York announced a deal that would have given Amazon billions in tax subsidies without any commitment to allow workers the right to organize, Camille helped RWDSU lead the fight to ensure that workers and the community were allowed to have a voice in the process.

 Camille’s decades of experience also include serving as a top staffer in the New York City Department of Homeless Services, the Director for United NY, and a coordinator of the first fast-food worker strikes in NYC along with the Fight for 15.
 Camille’s work on low-wage workers is documented in the book New Labor in New York.
-Camille is a proud mother of 3 children and lives in Brooklyn.
+Camille is a mother of 2 children and lives in Brooklyn.
 She is also an adjunct professor at Columbia University.

 More Team Members